- Start date: September

-The aim of this class is to discuss the different ways in which firms can raise funds, internally and externally, and the role of capital markets in determining the terms on which funding will be available, the costs and risks of difference sources of financing, and the role of taxation.
+The aim of this class is to discuss the different ways in which companies can raise funds, internally and externally, the role of capital markets in determining the terms on which funding will be available, the costs and risks of different sources of financing, and the role of taxation.

-The class will cover the capital structure of companies and their ability to raise finance through initial and seasoned equity capital raising, through a series of lectures and tutorials.
-This builds on the introductory investment appraisal, risk, return and cost of capital material covered in the module Principles of Finance.
+The class will cover the capital structure decisions of companies, the weighted average cost of capital, the dividend policy of companies, and share repurchases.
+This class builds on the introductory investment appraisal, risk, return and cost of capital material covered in the first-semester class Principles of Finance.

 Choose one from the following: